 The microphone provides freedom for singers without them having to worry about dangling microphone cords getting in the way of their performance.
 The best wireless microphone system is singer-friendly, meaning it does not compromise sound quality for convenience.

 How does vocal range affect the choice of a microphone?

 A microphone can alter the voice of a singer in one way or another.
 This is why it is important that singers choose microphones that match their vocal range.
 For example, some mics are more appropriate for lower voices while others are more appropriate for higher voices.

 If you have a lower voice, you will want to choose a microphone that captures your voice in its lower-end frequencies.
 This microphone must not only capture the low-frequency range, it should also provide clarity within this specific frequency band without creating too much bass or noise.
-Click here to read about which mic to choose for vocals.

 If you have a higher voice, you will want a microphone that captures your voice in its higher-end frequencies.
 This microphone must not only capture the high-frequency range, it should also provide clarity within this specific frequency band.
 It needs to do this without creating too much treble or unwanted noise.